AnneEstoppey/flask-folium-app/README.md

 # flask-folium-app
 By developing this app, we wished to accomplish the following:

 1. Create a version 1 of an interactive well map with Folium.
-Possibility to add new features and functionalities to the map.

 2. Gain experience with the full path from a Jupyter Notebook, to a Flask app, to deployment.